mondoohq/mondoo-operator/docs/user-manual.md

 This user manual describes how to install and use the Mondoo Operator.

 ## Mondoo Operator Installation
-Install the Mondoo operator using kubectl, Helm, or Operator Lifecycle Manager.
+Install the Mondoo Operator using kubectl, Helm, or Operator Lifecycle Manager.

 ### Installing with kubectl
-Follow this step to set up the Mondoo operator using kubectl and a manifest file.
+Follow this step to set up the Mondoo Operator using kubectl and a manifest file.

 Precondition: kubectl with cluster admin access